lindentechde/Somon-Script/FEATURE_ALIGNMENT.md

 - Accurate documentation and status reporting

-**Next Priority**: Begin Phase 5 core feature completion to achieve the remaining 15% for production readiness.
+**Next Priority**: Begin Phase 5 core feature completion to achieve the remaining 5% for production readiness.
+Focus on fixing runtime issues in the 9 partially working examples, particularly variable scoping and complex parsing edge cases.